William Thomas Thornton: Clerkship

-Senior Administrator at Examiner's Office
+Senior administrator at examiner's office

-In 1838, after moving to the marine branch of the examiner's office, Thornton finally made a large leap in his financial situation from an un-salaried probationary period with an 80-pound-a-year stipend to earning a very respectable annual income of 500 pounds a year.
-By 1839, Thornton was doing well enough financially that the East India Company had him contribute into the "Widows' Fund" (a pension plan set up by the company to financially help widows of employees whom had died) through a compulsory contribution that was required for higher-up employees.
+In 1838, after moving to the marine branch of the examiner's office, Thornton went from an un-salaried probationary period with an 80-pound-a-year stipend to earning an annual income of 500 pounds a year.
+By 1839, Thornton was doing well enough financially that the East India Company had him contribute into the Widows' Fund, a pension plan set up by the company to financially help widows of employees whom had died, through a compulsory contribution that was required for higher-up employees.
 In 1842, he began to pay income taxes.
 In 1856, he was appointed the assistant examiner in the Examiner's Office.
 In 1858, he attained the position of senior administrator of the secretary of the India House's Department of Public Works.
 He received a raise in salary for both promotions.
 As assistant examiner, he had received a raise from 600 pounds per year to 900 pounds per year, and as the senior administrator at the Department of Public Works, he received a raise to 1200 pounds per year.
 He would continue receiving modest raises every few years throughout his career.
 Eventually, with his career as a mandarin at the East India Company, he was able to purchase a property of upper-middle class means in London, where he would live out the rest of his days.

 From 1848 to 1856, the Governor General of India was Lord Dalhousie.
 His term marked a time where Thornton was able to claim multiple professional exploits in his work at India House Department of Public Works.
 Dalhousie greatly believed in governmental infrastructure development, and believed that it was an immensely important tool of economic progress for society.
 The jobs that Dalhousie commissioned and Thornton had a hand in were mainly projects for infrastructure development, including postal improvements, telegraph and cable services, and the introduction of scientific education programs.
 The latter was believed to be helpful for people to appreciate and use other technological advances from around the world.